pip-alireza/automated_aneurysm_analysis/README.md

 ## 🔬 About This Project

-This work builds upon Meta's SAM2 foundation model to create a specialized pipeline for aortic aneurysm analysis:
+This work create a specialized pipeline for aortic aneurysm analysis:

 1. **U-Net Aorta Localization**: Uses a trained U-Net model to identify aorta coordinates in CT slices
 2. **SAM2 Video Tracking**: Applies SAM2's video segmentation capabilities to track aortic regions across sequential CT slices